equinixmetal-archive/docs-packet-legacy/guides/virtualization/vmware.md

 Make sure to enable all traffic to use the VPN (aka do not enable split tunneling) on your L2TP client.

 Some corporate networks block outbound L2TP traffic.
-If you are experiening issues connecting, you may try a guest network or personal hotspot.
+If you are experiencing issues connecting, you may try a guest network or personal hotspot.

 #### Cleaning the environement